‘A Royal Winter’: Hallmark Movie Delights With Romantic European Vacation Plot, Starring Merritt Patterson, Jack Donnelly

 Meanwhile, Maggie’s best friend, Sarah, has asked that she accompany her on a European vacation in Calpurnia.
 Maggie reluctantly accepts the invitation, realizing that she needs a bit of a distraction while the company contemplates hiring her.

 But there is an upcoming surprise for Maggie.
 This European vacation will change her life forever after she meets a handsome man named Adrian.
-It turns out that Adrian, is not just some random cyclist who loves speed racing on his bike.
+It turns out that Adrian is not just some random cyclist who loves speed-racing on his bike.
 He is a prince who is in line to inherit the throne as king of Calpurnia.

 Shocked to discover Adrian’s real identity, Maggie is livid that she had to find out the truth through a third party.

-For Adrian, Maggie is the woman of his dreams–the woman he’s been waiting for his whole life.
+For Adrian, Maggie is the woman of his dreams — the woman he’s been waiting for his whole life.
 However, if he’s counting on his mother, Queen Beatrice, to quickly accept his American princess, he’d better think again.

 Adrian’s mother wants nothing but the best for her son, and it is up to her to make sure that he selects a suitable woman.
-However, she isn’t at all sure that Maggie is that woman.
+However, she isn’t at all sure Maggie is that woman.
 While Queen Beatrice is preparing for the upcoming coronation, Adrian spends his time trying to convince the old queen that Maggie is worthy of his love and her acceptance.

 During this time, Maggie’s anger converts to love and admiration for Adrian when she learns that he is spending his free time helping the needy kids in Calpurnia at a local center that he runs.
 It is then that Maggie understands that Adrian’s world doesn’t just include the luxuries and the opulence of lofty living but includes uplifting and giving back to a society that is less fortunate.